EHNafziger/DATA440/prj3.md

 ![](london_matrix.png)

+This exercise exemplifies the approach presented in the paper by Garcia et al. in 2015, "Modeling internal migration flowsin sub-Saharan Africa usingcensus microdata."

 ## ABM of Guatemala

 Since I have used Guatemala as my area of focus this entire semester, I see no reason to change it up now.
+In the Garcia et al. paper we discussed in class, a similar model to what I will be displaying here was used to estimate population flow.
+The major difference is my model does not use a weighed "gravity model" and essentially operatates on recorded migration data.
+Using migration data from WorldPop.org, I created shapefiles of the flow of migration, both in terms of its origin and its destination.
+I then combined these two dataframes to illustrate simplified migration routes between all states in Guatemala.
+These originate at each states centerpoint.

 ![](origins.png)![](destinatinos.png)